jad-hamza/SystemFR/README.md

 ### Description

 This project aims to formalize in Coq part of the [Stainless project](https://github.com/epfl-lara/stainless).
-It describes a call-by-value lambda-calculus and defines a rich type system (based on computations) that describes behaviors of lambda-calculus terms.
+It describes a call-by-value lambda-calculus and defines a rich type system based on computations, following the tradition of NuPRL (see [NuprlInCoq](https://github.com/vrahli/NuprlInCoq)).
 Supported types include: System F polymorphism, recursive types, infinite intersections, refinement and dependent types, equality types.

 ### Requirements